Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 # AlmaLinux-9 with Siesta-4.1b

-## Test Linux AlmaLinux-9 with Siesta-4.1b ##
+## Test Linux - AlmaLinux-9, with Siesta-4.1b ##

-As the successor of CentOS 7, I downloaded the software AlmaLinux-9 on the laptop PC, and tested the linux for the Siesta-4.1b code [1].
+As the successor of CentOS 7, we download the software AlmaLinux-9 on the laptop PC, and test the linux for the Siesta-4.1b code [1].
-The installation was all right with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory, and was finished in 15 minutes for reboot.
+The installation is done with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory.
+That is finished in 15 minutes and then reboot for Linux windows.

-At the beginning, I opened the gfotran by # gfortran -V which was necessary on AlmaLinux-9.
-I also did # pip -V.
+At the beginning, we open the gfotran by typing # gfortran -V, which is necessary on AlmaLinux-9.
+We also type # pip -V to open PIP.
-The MPI mpich4 was downloaded and installed for the Siesta-4.1 code.
+The MPI of mpich4 is downloaded and installed for the Siesta-4.1 code.

-Then, I downloaded the Siesta-4.1b code and did unpacking:
+Then for Siesta-4, we download the Siesta-4.1b code and unpack by:
 % tar -zxvf siesta-4.1b.tar.gz.
-Before the Siesta code, it was necessary to install OpenBLAS and Scalapack.
+Before working on the Siesta code, it is necessary to install OpenBLAS and Scalapack.
-For OpenBLAS, it was straight forward after a while.
+For OpenBLAS, it is straight forward after a while.
-However, for Scalapack, my installation went wrong as # make -i, since VirtalBox is used where the AlmaLinux-9 showed unnecessary errors without success.
+However, for Scalapack, the installation went wrong although we type # make -i, since VirtualBox was used for which the AlmaLinux-9 showed unnecessary errors without success.
-So for the being, the import of ./lib/libscalapack.a was made from the CentOS 7.
+So for the being, the import of ./lib/libscalapack.a is borrowed from the fading away CentOS 7.

-The arch.make file is the following:
+The arch.make file for the MPI case mpifort is the following:
   .SUFFIXES:
   .SUFFIXES: .f .F .o .c .a .f90 .F90
   SIESTA_ARCH = gfortran-MPI